 There’s More to a Checklist Than Meets the Eye

 Moving away from keeping a close checklist in spreadsheets or on a shared drive is step one.
-But what about managing certification and approval workflow, segregation of duties, version control, or an audit trail?
-And what about defined and documenting policies and procedures?
+But what about managing certification and approval workflow, segregation of duties, and version control?
+How are you overcoming the challenges of a virtual audit?
+And what about defining and documenting policies and procedures?

 A centralized checklist with real-time visibility only solves a portion of control issues that are evident when your tasks aren’t integrated with the rest of the close process.
 Accountants find themselves still going back and forth to different close activities, with no real dependencies or understanding of the status until the entire account has been closed out and complete.